 Using a medicine ball in your fitness regimen has several advantages.
 The primary benefit of using a medicine ball with exercises you could perform with a dumbbell or barbell is the fact that your grip and wrist strength will improve, which is one of the most transferable “functional strength” skills in all of fitness, other than increased mobility.

-Medicine balls also give you the advantage of being able to do several dynamic movements throughout your workout.
+Medicine balls also give you the advantage of being able to do several dynamic movements, such as playing wall ball, throughout your workout.
 Performing these exercises with a dumbbell or kettlebell would be dangerous and could cause injury, but with an even gripping surface and consistent spherical shape, the danger of the moments is dramatically decreased.
 There a few types of movements which lend themselves well to the use of medicine balls, they are as follows:

 Medicine ball throws are an excellent exercise that builds core strength, as well as strength in your arms, legs, chest, back and shoulders.
 Medicine ball throws can be performed overhead, from a basketball shooting position, from underhand, from the side in a diagonal motion, from a seated position, overhead while laying on a decline bench, etc. Throws are great for building power and explosive strength, so if you’re an athlete or participate in any kind of sport, you’ll see performance improvement transfer over as you work more with this exercise.